-STATEMENT OF THE G-77 AND CHINA DURING THE SIXTY-FOURTH SESSION OF THE UNITED NATIONS COMMITTEE ON THE PEACEFUL USES OF OUTER SPACE, 25 AUGUST - 3 SEPTEMBER 2021, DELIVERED BY H.E.
-ALEJANDRO SOLANO ORTIZ, AMBASSADOR, PERMANENT REPRESENTATIVE OF COSTA RICA
+STATEMENT OF THE G-77 AND CHINA DURING THE SIXTY- FIFTH SESSION OF THE UNITED NATIONS COMMITTEE ON THE PEACEFUL USES OF OUTER SPACE, 1-10 JUNE 2022, DELIVERED BY H.E.
+AZZEDDINE FARHANE, AMBASSADOR, PERMANENT REPRESENTATIVE OF MOROCCO

-AGENDA ITEM 4: GENERAL EXCHANGE OF VIEWS
+AGENDA ITEM 5: GENERAL EXCHANGE OF VIEWS

-- 1. On behalf of the Group of 77 and China, I would like to reiterate our full cooperation and support in discharge of your responsibilities as Chair of the Committee on the Peaceful Uses of Outer Space (COPUOS). - 2.
-The Group further takes the opportunity to thank the Director of the Office for Outer Space Affairs, Ms. Simonetta Di Pippo, for her opening remarks, and the Secretariat for the excellent preparations made for this session. - 3.
-The Group welcomes the applications submitted by Angola, Bangladesh, Slovenia and Panama to join the membership of the Committee.
-The steady growth of COPUOS in recent years is a clear sign of the international recognition of the unique role of COPUOS.
+1. On behalf of the Group of 77 and China, I would like to reiterate our full cooperation and support to you, a member of the Group, in the discharge of your responsibilities as Chair of the Committee on the Peaceful Uses of Outer Space (COPUOS).

+2. The Group further takes the opportunity to thank the Acting Director of the Office for Outer Space Affairs, Mr. Niklas Hedman, for his opening remarks, and the Secretariat for the excellent preparations made for this session.

+3. The Group welcomes the applications submitted by Guatemala and Uzbekistan to join the membership of the Committee.
+The steady growth of COPUOS in recent years is a clear sign of the international recognition of the unique role of COPUOS as the UN forum dedicated to discussing and promoting the peaceful uses of outer space.
 In this regard, the Group both welcomes and encourages the participation of observers in the Committee and its Subcommittees as this contributes to greater engagement with the activities of COPUOS.
-It is important that more Member States of the United Nations be welcomed as this contributes to the promotion of the peaceful uses of outer space. - 4.
-The Group underscores its firm conviction that the use and exploration of the outer space shall be carried out exclusively for peaceful purposes, with the view to realizing a shared vision for the future, for the benefit and in the interests of all countries, irrespective of their degree of economic or scientific development, and in conformity with the body of applicable international law. - 5.
-Universal and equal access to outer space for all countries without discrimination, regardless of their level of scientific, technical and economic development as well as the equitable and rational use of the outer space for the benefit and in the interests of all humankind, the principle of non-appropriation of outer space, including the moon and other celestial bodies, by any means, international cooperation in the development of space activities especially those referred to in the Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the Interest of All States, taking in Particular Account the Needs of Developing Countries, are the most important principles that should govern the activities in outer Space. - 6.
-The Group reaffirms the importance of preventing an arms race in outer space and placement of weapons of any kind in outer space and calls upon all States, in particular those with major space capabilities, to contribute actively to the peaceful use of outer space to prevent an arms race there and to refrain from placement of weapons of any kind in outer space and any other actions contrary to that objective.
+It is important that more Member States of the United Nations be welcomed as this contributes to the promotion of the peaceful uses of outer space.

+4. The Group underscores its firm conviction that the use and exploration of the outer space shall be carried out exclusively for peaceful purposes, with the view to realizing a shared vision for the future, for the benefit and in the interests of all countries, irrespective of their degree of economic or scientific development, and in conformity with the body of applicable international law.

+5. Universal and equal access to outer space for all countries without discrimination, regardless of their level of scientific, technical and economic development as well as the equitable and rational use of the outer space for the benefit and in the interests of all humankind, the principle of non-appropriation of outer space, including the moon and other celestial bodies, by any means, international cooperation in the development of space activities especially those referred to in the Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the Interest of All States, taking in Particular Account the Needs of Developing Countries, are the most important principles that should govern the activities in outer Space.

+6. The Group reaffirms the importance of preventing an arms race in outer space and placement of weapons of any kind in outer space and calls upon all States, in particular those with major space capabilities, to contribute actively to the peaceful use of outer space to prevent an arms race there and to refrain from placement of weapons of any kind in outer space and any other actions contrary to that objective.
 In this regard, the Group notes that transparency and confidence building measures could play a useful role.
-The

-Group believes that preservation of outer space in the long term requires the international community to ensure that no weapons will ever be placed there.
+The Group believes that preservation of outer space in the long term requires the international community to ensure that no weapons will ever be placed there.